 We typically do not enter into long-term contracts with our suppliers, and in some cases do not have formal written contracts, and, as such, we operate without significant contractual assurances of continued supply, pricing or access to resources.
-Pricing with suppliers is typically established and renegotiated based on product specifications, market conditions, and other variables.
 Any of our suppliers could discontinue supplying us with desired inputs in sufficient quantities or offer us less favorable terms on future transactions for a variety of reasons.
 The benefits we currently experience from our supplier relationships could be adversely affected if our suppliers: